Dramatic Before-and-After Photos of How Presidents Have Aged in Office

 President Barack Obama looks out over the crowd on the day of his inauguration as President of the United States on January 18, 2009.
-Check out these astonishing facts you never knew about U.S. presidents.
+You know that President Obama was the first African American elected as president of the United States, but your probably don’t know these other astonishing facts about U.S. presidents.

 George W. Bush was sworn in as the 43rd President of the United States in 2001.
-These 8 words and phrases you use were actually made up by presidents.
+His successor, President Obama, coined one of the 8 funny words Presidents made up.

 Bill Clinton addresses the crowd at an economic progress conference during his first year as president.
 Can you guess the U.S. state that produced the most presidents?